 In the free version of Smart Slider 3 every essential layer is available.
 As a result of this, you can transmute the previously specified content and style into a layer in no time.
 Every heading, text, image, button and video can be edited easily with the customization options.
 You can change every detail that really matters in typography and style.

-Canvas mode: It gives you the absolute freedom, because the layers which are in this mode can move anywhere and overlap each other on the slide.
+Absolute positioning: It gives you the absolute freedom, because the layers which are in this mode can move anywhere and overlap each other on the slide.
 This behaviour can be familiar from Photoshop or from every other premium slider plugin.
 At first glance this mode looks really promising but when the mobile editing comes in the picture, the editing process can be time consuming and far from effective.
 By default, the canvas mode maintains relative spacing between layers of the slide.
 So if the slider scales down then the layers also have to scale down to keep every ratio.

 🏗️ Building Tips & Risks